jrosen48/utk-homepage/content/about.md

 ## Professional Experience

-Assistant Professor of STEM Education, 2018
+Assistant Professor, STEM Education, 2018
 Department of Theory and Practice in Teacher Education
 University of Tennessee, Knoxville

 ## Publications